 Other notable performances include Achilla in Giulio Cesare with Washington National Opera, Belcore in L’elisir d’amore with Opera de la Colombia, Taddeo in L’Italiana in Algeri with Central City Opera, Don Fernando in Fidelio and Mercutio in Roméo et Juliette with the Connecticut Grand Opera and Orchestra, Donner in Das Rheingold with the Eos Orchestra, and Fenice in Deidamia and Fernando in La gazza ladra for Bel Canto at Caramoor.

 Mr. Hays has performed in concert with the Orchestra of St. Luke's, American Symphony Orchestra, Toronto Symphony, Colorado Symphony, Boston Musica Viva, Louisiana Philharmonic Orchestra, Alabama Symphony, New Jersey Symphony Orchestra, and the Buffalo Philharmonic Orchestra, among many others.
 An artist with a growing discography, his recording of Jeremy Gill’s Helian for Albany Records ranked fourth on Philadelphia City Paper’s list of Top 10 Classical Albums of 2011.
 In a review of the recording for Fanfare Magazine, Peter Burwasser said, “Jonathan Hays conveys the words, not just the music, with intelligence and careful diction, not to mention a splendidly lush baritone.”
 Also in 2011, Hays was presented with the Best Performance of New Classical Music award by the Big Easy Foundation for his recital An Unquiet Spirit.
 His performance of Henry Cowell’s Atlantis with the American Symphony Orchestra is available on iTunes and emusic.com.
-He holds opera degrees from the Yale School of Music (M.M.) and the Hartt School of Music (B.M.), and has served on the voice faculties of Dickinson College, Susquehanna University, and Brooklyn College and Conservatory of Music.
+He holds opera degrees from the Yale School of Music (M.M.) and the Hartt School of Music (B.M.).
+He is on the Voice Faculties of The Hartt School and Dickinson College, and has served on the voice faculties of Susquehanna University, and Brooklyn College and Conservatory of Music.